Self-driving bus tested on route 90R in Vuosaari

 A new route, 90R, has been launched on 27 September 2021 in Vuosaari, Helsinki.
 The route in question will function as a trial in which a driverless bus runs among other traffic.

 A new route, 90R, has been launched on 27 September 2021 in Vuosaari, Helsinki.
 The route in question will function as a trial in which a driverless bus runs among other traffic.
 For safety purposes, the bus will always have a driver on board to monitor the trial.
 The purpose of the trial is to improve the accessibility of Aurinkolahti and operate the route at an average speed that exceeds the speed used in the previous trials.
-The trial is set to run until the end of November.
+The trial is set to run until 21.11.
 Passengers may use the service free of charge.

 If necessary, Roboride, the company that carries out the trial, has the ability to make adjustments to the route of the robot bus and the service experience quicker than before.
 For example, accommodating to possible changes taking place along the route of the bus, such as new traffic arrangements or constructions sites, will be more flexible compared to the previous trials.